uklance/tapestry-graphael/README.md

 [Tapestry](http://tapestry.apache.org/) / [gRaphaël](http://g.raphaeljs.com) integration

-### Note, nothing implemented yet.
+### Note, not fully implemented yet.

 The idea is to provide a tapestry component library for rendering gRaphaël charts.
-By default, charting should not require any javascript coding.
-Advanced usage may require snippets of javascript.
+Simple charts should not require any javascript coding.
+Simple charts can be decorated by a javascript ```postProcessor``` for advanced features such as animations.

-Here's some ideas:
+Here's some high level ideas:

 [Pie Chart](http://g.raphaeljs.com/reference.html#Paper.piechart)
 ```xml